+Figure 3.16: Loading ServerManager without edition check

 Insert image B42024_03_16.png

 As you can see in the output, Import-Module errors out when it attempts to load the module in the PowerShell 7, with an error message stating that Import-Module was not able to load the .NET type, System.Diagnostics.Eventing.EventDescriptor.
 Since the EventDescriptor type is not available in .NET Core, you cannot use the ServerManager module natively.
-The only alternatives are for the Server Manager team to update their code, or run the cmdlet in Windows PowerShell (either explicitly or via the compatibility mechanism).
+The only alternatives are for the Server Manager team to update their code, or for you to run the cmdlet in Windows PowerShell (either explicitly or via the compatibility mechanism).

 In step 3, you use Get-Command to discover the Get-WindowsFeature command, which succeeds, as you can see in the output from this step: